neovim/neovim/src/nvim/README.md

     lldb -- ./build/bin/nvim --headless --listen ~/.cache/nvim/debug-server.pipe

-You can then attach to the headless process to interact with the editor like so:
+While in lldb, enter `run`.
+You can then attach to the headless process in a new terminal window to interact with the editor like so:

     ./build/bin/nvim --remote-ui --server ~/.cache/nvim/debug-server.pipe